Freiling87/CCU/CCU/Scratchpad.md

       - Ice Shards
       - Leaves
       - Meat Chunks
-    - Language*: For use with or without Vocally Challenged.
-Characters are assumed to speak English (Sorry, it's canon) if they don't have Vocally challenged.
+    - Language: For use with or without Vocally Challenged.
+Characters are assumed to speak English (Sorry, it's canon) unless they have Vocally challenged.
 Part of a language system that may be extended in the future.
+      - Chthonic Speaker*
-      - ErSdtAdt Speaker
+      - ErSdtAdt Speaker*
-      - Foreign Speaker
+      - Foreign Speaker*
-      - Lang Zonbi Speaker
-      - High Goryllian Speaker
+      - High Goryllian Speaker*
-      - Werewelsh Speaker
+      - Werewelsh Speaker*
-      - Polyglot: A player-side trait that gives 2 languages on trait gain, and an additional language every 2 levels afterward.
-Vocally Challenged now grants 1 free non-English language
     - Passive
       - Indestructible
       - Not Vincible
     - Relationships - Faction
       - Faction Firefighter Aligned
       - Faction Gorilla Aligned
-  - Objects
-    - It's a banner day for the rude... you can now read emails!
-In the editor, you can now add text to certain objects and it will be readable as if it were a Sign.
 - **Tweaks**
   - Pay Debt is now scaled to Cost Scale traits
   - Untrusting/er/est: Added exceptions for Leave Weapons Behind, Offer Motivation, Pay Debt & Pay Entrance Fee.